Plant variety rights

 Plant variety rights (PVRs) give you the exclusive right to produce for sale and sell propagating material of a new plant variety.

 In the case of vegetatively-propagated fruit, ornamental and vegetable varieties, PVRs give you the additional exclusive commercial right to propagate the protected variety for the commercial production of fruit, flowers or other products.

 To be granted a PVR the plant variety must be:

 It must also have an acceptable variety name (denomination).

 Plant Variety Rights Act 1987 review

-The Government is reviewing the Plant Variety Rights Act 1987.
-In September 2018 we released an Issues Paper exploring the key issues and opportunities for change in the PVR regime.
+The Government has been reviewing the Plant Variety Rights Act 1987.
+In September 2018 we released an Issues paper exploring the key issues and opportunities for change in the PVR regime.
 Consultation closed on Friday 21 December 2018.